Stakeholder-based Tool for the Analysis of Regional Risk (STARR)

 Multiple Stakeholders

-No single stakeholder can solve the problem of hurricane risk alone.
-The CHEER Hub explicitly acknowledges and accounts for the individual points-of-view of different stakeholders, including households, government agencies, and insurers.
-The Hub recognizes that each group has their own risk, objectives, alternatives, constraints, risk attitudes, timelines, and decision making processes.
-It therefore explicitly represents how they make their own decisions and interact with other stakeholders.
+STARR explicitly acknowledges and accounts for the individual points-of-view of different stakeholders, including households, government agencies, community partners, and insurers.
+This tool recognizes that each group has their own risk, objectives, alternatives, constraints, risk attitudes, timelines, and decision making processes.
+It explicitly represents how they make their own decisions and interact with other stakeholders.

 Multiple Strategies

 No single intervention can solve the problem either.
-The CHEER framework accounts for multiple diverse interacting interventions–including property acquisition, retrofit grants, insurance, and land use policies–each of which has different costs, effects on risk, and benefits.
+STARR accounts for multiple diverse interacting interventions–including property acquisition, retrofit grants, insurance, and land use policies–each of which has different costs, effects on risk, and benefits.

 Interdisciplinary